lulujordanna/data-structures/week06/README.md

 The goal of this weeks assignment is to create queries from both the AA data in my PostgreSQL database and the Process Blog data in DynamoDB.

 ## Solution AA
 The goal of the query is to filter meetings based on parameters for the planned map.
-I queried the address, latitiude and longitude as this was the current information I have populated in the PostgreSQL database.
+I queried the address, latitude and longitude as this was the current information I have populated in the PostgreSQL database.
 I am currently working on parsing out more information from the HTML pages to be able to create further, more complex queries based on meeting times, day, etc. Below is the code and screenshot of the final outcome.

 ```javascript